geoai-lab/GALLOC/README.md

 * SQLite3 database

 Clone this GitHub project to your computer and follow the steps below.
+#### Configure the Web geocoding services based on Nominatim and Google Maps
+The Web services of Nominatim and Google Maps are used in GALLOC for automatically identifying spatial footprints of location descriptions.
+Therefore, you will need to configure the URL for your Nominatim Web services and key for Google Maps API.
+You can find the configuration file "config.json" in the folder "src/main/webapp".
+In this file, there is a JSON object.
+You will need to add the values for attributes of "url" and "apiKey".
+Otherwise, the function for automatically identifying spatial footprints of location descriptions will not be able to be used though you still can run GALLOC.
+For Nominatim, you can use the official URL (https://nominatim.openstreetmap.org/), or you can also consider deploying Nominatim on your own server and use your own URL.

 #### Import GALLOC into an IDE
 GALLOC is implemented as a Java Web application using Eclipse IDE.
 You can import GALLOC into Eclipse, but you can also use other IDEs.